nezaj/logs/fitness.md

 * Bit of a mixed week
 * Coming back from Vegas definitely took me some time to recover
 * Solid w/ Jiu-Jitsu but skipped most morning workouts
-* Productive work week, pushed myself a chose a new team!
+* Productive work week, pushed myself and chose a new team!
 * Pushed myself with fitness challenge after binge, definitely feeling proud

 **Fitness Challenge**